October 16, 2025

 A Simple Fire Pit

 She spent one serene, rainy night sitting by a fire pit.
 It was on a whim.
-There was no expectation whatsoever from the agenda, except from being able to just stare blankly into the flame and let her body cradled by the swinging hammock chair.
+There was no expectation whatsoever from the agenda, except from being able to just stare blankly into the flame and let her body cradled by the swinging hammock.
 Her gaze might appear empty, but not the mind behind.

 For some moments, she forgot that grieving was not only about mourning the deceased, but also about losing other things.
 Grief had been throwing her out of balance, engulfing her in a storm of countless (and often unrecognizable) emotions.
 Steve Garrigan said it took his soul and wiped it clean.
 Rumi exquisitely put it as a crowd of sorrows, violently sweeping your house empty of its furniture.
 They were true.